 Various organisations and individuals provide training in first aid, CPR/AED and Emergency First Response in the Cayman Islands.
 Here we list a complete guide.

-The names of the courses vary according to the accrediting body and syllabus, but for the most part the course content is very similar and aims to arm participants with the knowledge and skills to be able to respond to a medical emergency.
+First Aid, CPR and AED courses abound in the Cayman Islands, just be aware that the names of the courses vary according to the accrediting body and syllabus, however, for the the most part the course content is very similar and aims to arm participants with the knowledge and skills to be able to respond to a medical emergency.

 The main difference to note is that CPR/AED courses focus on dealing with life-threatening conditions – typically a non-breathing patient – and therefore covers clearing airways, rescue breathing, choking, cardio pulmonary resuscitation (CPR) and use of an Automated External Defibrillator (AED).